jmcnamara/pytest_c_testrunner/docs/source/index.rst

 No. I'm pretty sure it isn't.

-If you need to write and run C unit tests then there are a lot of alternative such as `googletest <https://code.google.com/p/googletest/>`_ or `Unity <http://throwtheswitch.org/white-papers/unity-intro.html>`_ which are generally better solutions.
+If you want to write and run C unit tests then there are a lot of alternatives such as `googletest <https://code.google.com/p/googletest/>`_ or `Unity <http://throwtheswitch.org/white-papers/unity-intro.html>`_ which are generally better solutions.